-Education: B.Sc. in Computer Science and Applied Mathematics; B.Sc.
-(Hons) in Computer Science; Ph.D. in Computer Science.
+Education: B.S. in computer science and applied mathematics; B.S.
+(Hons) in computer science; Ph.D. in computer science.
 All from the University of Adelaide, Australia.

 Accolades: Dr. Oudshoorn has more than 30 years of experience as an educator.
-His career began at the University of Adelaide, Australia where he worked for 20 years teaching Computer Science.
-He also served as the Associate Dean (International) for the Faculty of Engineering, Mathematical and Computer Sciences where he had responsibility for international student recruitment and management of the Faculty’s articulation and off-shore programs in Singapore and Malaysia.
-He relocated to the US in 2003 and has held positions in several institutions as a Dean or Department Chair.
-Since 2004 he has served as an ABET volunteer and been involved in accreditation visits for Computer Science programs.
-He is currently serving his second 6-year term as an ABET Commissioner and was elected to the Executive Committee in 2018.
-He has experience in designing and developing new degrees including degrees at the undergraduate and graduate level.
-Most recently he lead the development of a cybersecurity degree at a Mid-West university.
+His career began at the University of Adelaide in Australia, where he worked for 20 years teaching computer science.
+He also served as the associate dean (international) for the faculty of engineering, mathematical and computer sciences.
+In that role, he was responsibile for international student recruitment and management of the faculty’s articulation and off-shore programs in Singapore and Malaysia.
+He relocated to the U.S. in 2003 and has held positions in several institutions as a dean or department chair.
+Since 2004, he has served as an ABET volunteer and has been involved in accreditation visits for computer science and cybersecurity programs.
+He is currently serving his second six-year term as an ABET commissioner and was elected to the executive committee in 2018.
+He has experience in designing and developing new degrees, including degrees at the undergraduate and graduate level.
+Prior to joining HPU, he led the development of a cybersecurity degree at a Midwestern university.

-Focus at HPU: Designing and developing a new School of Engineering, which should begin offering Computer Engineering and Electrical Engineering programs in Fall 2019.
-This will be followed by additional programs in 2020.
-Computer Science is also a department within the School of Engineering and the goal is to grow that program significantly and develop a focus on cybersecurity.
+Focus at HPU: Oudshoorn is leading the design and development of the new Webb School of Engineering offering computer engineering and electrical engineering programs that began this fall.
+Additional programs will be added in 2020.
+Computer science is a department within the School of Engineering, and the goal is to grow that program significantly and develop a focus on cybersecurity.

-“Henry Petroski said ‘Science is about knowing; engineering is about doing,’ and ‘Failure is central to engineering.
+“Henry Petroski said, ‘Science is about knowing; engineering is about doing,’ and, ‘Failure is central to engineering.
 Every single calculation that an engineer makes is a failure calculation.
 Successful engineering is all about understanding how things break or fail.’
-At HPU, we plan to produce engineers that know how to apply science and mathematics to solve everyday problems in a socially responsible manner with the goal of making the world a better place.”
+At HPU, we are producing engineers who know how to apply science and mathematics to solve everyday problems in a socially responsible manner with the goal of making the world a better place.”

 Dr. Virginia McDermott

-Accolades: Dr. McDermott came to HPU from the University of New Mexico, where for nine years she was a faculty member in the department of Communication and Journalism.
-Her research examines how problematic events change the nature of relationships and conversations, how communication facilitates coping, and how communication campaigns can be used to address health disparities and social inequities.
-For the past few years, she and her students have addressed various health risk issues, including teen pregnancy and prescription drug abuse, by using community-based approached to campaign development.
-Her recent publications include an article in Communication Theory and The Journal of International and Intercultural Communication.
+Accolades: Dr. McDermott came to HPU from the University of New Mexico, where she spent nine years as a faculty member in the Department of Communication and Journalism.
+Her research examines how problematic events change the nature of relationships and conversations, how communication facilitates coping and how communication campaigns can be used to address health disparities and social inequities.
+For the past few years, she and her students have addressed various health risk issues, including teen pregnancy and prescription drug abuse, by using a community-based approached to campaign development.
+Her recent publications include articles in Communication Theory and The Journal of International and Intercultural Communication.
 She has extensive experience in organizational training and specializes in seminars on how to develop a positive organizational environment.

-“Our faculty and staff have over 500 hours of experience in the communication industry, and include those who in a former life were the director of the Today show, a vice-president of programming for Lifetime television, an owner of large public relations agency, a professional event manager, and almost every other role in the communication field you can imagine.
-This ensures our more than 800 communication students receive an extraordinary education enhanced with real-world experience.”
+“Our faculty and staff have over 500 years of experience in the communication industry, and include those who were formerly the director of the “Today” show, the owner of a large public relations agency, a senior research fellow at the Joan Ganz Cooney Center at Sesame Workshop, a former professional event manager and almost every other role in the communication field you can imagine.
+This ensures our more than 800 communication students receive an extraordinary education, enhanced with real-world experience.”

 Dr. Mariann Tillery